 Just Come and Write Sessions

 Just Come & Write sessions provide you with dedicated space in which to make uninterrupted progress on your writing commitments.
 Researchers can work on any piece of writing, from articles; papers; grant applications to blog posts.
 No formal training is provided, just peace and quiet, the opportunity to focus, and plenty of space.
-The First Friday of every month, the Special Collections Room in the Luke Wadding Library, Cork Road Campus and the Arclabs Boardroom, Carraganore Campus is available from 1.30pm-4.30pm for Researchers just like you, wanting to do just that, we provide the room and you navigate your own research commitments.
+The First Friday of every month, the Special Collections Room in the Luke Wadding Library, Cork Road Campus and the Arclabs Boardroom, Carraganore Campus is available from 1.30 pm-4.30 pm for Researchers just like you, wanting to do just that, we provide the room and you navigate your own research commitments.

 SpeedResearch: Researcher Networking

 SpeedResearch is a networking event specifically for Researchers.
 It is a structured opportunity to meet Researchers just like you, face-to-face, one Researcher at a time.
-In an attempt to overcome the challenge of forming research relationships, this event brings together Researchers from right across the Institute.
+In an attempt to overcome the challenge of forming research relationships, this event brings together Researchers from right across the university.
 Finding new research partners can be a challenge, meeting Researchers from other disciplines can spark a new research idea or open the door to a solution to a problem that has seemed intractable.
 It’s a low key, quick-fire and sociable approach to Networking.
 The main goal is to find a Research match.
 Researchers have 3 minutes to quickly introduce themselves to one another and state their primary research interest and need.
 This event is aimed to be kind of fun; kind of light and kind of let’s take it further if we need to.

 Supervisors Seminar Series: Lunchtime Masterclasses

-Supervisors seminars are aimed primarily at MSc and PhD supervisors as part of an informal approach to engaging WIT supervisors, networking supervisors across the schools and providing a forum where participants can ask experienced experts (and each other) questions about student supervision and take some tips away for the future.
-The focus is on improving the quality of supervision for students and empowering supervisors across the institute.
+Supervisors seminars are aimed primarily at MSc and PhD supervisors as part of an informal approach to engaging SETU Waterford supervisors, networking supervisors across the schools and providing a forum where participants can ask experienced experts (and each other) questions about student supervision and take some tips away for the future.
+The focus is on improving the quality of supervision for students and empowering supervisors across the university.
 All Masterclasses in the series are delivered by external experts and will be expanded throughout the year.